WE-Kaito/calorie-and-workout-tracker-neuefische-capstone/README.md

 Capstone project for the neuefische web development bootcamp.

-The lightweight and motivating Tracker App I always wanted Simple and fast tracking of your calorie intake and workout progress.
+The lightweight and motivating Tracker App I always wanted.

+Simple and fast tracking of your calorie intake and workout progress.

 **Core Features:**